DigitalPublishingToolkit/TOD18-Geoblocking/md/07TrimbleGeoblockingandEvasion.md

 contracts between parties that have agreed to the use of geoblocking.
-For example, the language of the 2009 settlement agreement between *Spanski Enterprises* and *Telewizja Polska* sets a minimum standard for geoblocking; the parties agreed to “the latest widely disseminated and financially practicable geo-blocking technologies.”[^04TrimbleGeoblockingandEvasion_13] In a licensing agreement concluded between Sony and Netflix, the parties agreed on very general language according to which Netflix would “utilize an industry standard geolocation service”[^04TrimbleGeoblockingandEvasion_14] and language that specified that the geolocation service employed must, for example, “provide geographic location information based on DNS registrations, WHOIS databases and Internet subnet mapping” and “provide geolocation bypass detection technology designed to detect IP addresses located in the Territory, but being used by Registered Users outside the Territory.”[^04TrimbleGeoblockingandEvasion_15] For the purposes of legal compliance, courts and regulators will play an important role in defining the minimum standards of geoblocking.
+For example, the language of the 2009 settlement agreement between *Spanski Enterprises* and *Telewizja Polska* sets a minimum standard for geoblocking; the parties agreed to 'the latest widely disseminated and financially practicable geo-blocking technologies.'[^04TrimbleGeoblockingandEvasion_13] In a licensing agreement concluded between Sony and Netflix, the parties agreed on very general language according to which Netflix would 'utilize an industry standard geolocation service'[^04TrimbleGeoblockingandEvasion_14] and language that specified that the geolocation service employed must, for example, 'provide geographic location information based on DNS registrations, WHOIS databases and Internet subnet mapping' and 'provide geolocation bypass detection technology designed to detect IP addresses located in the Territory, but being used by Registered Users outside the Territory.'[^04TrimbleGeoblockingandEvasion_15] For the purposes of legal compliance, courts and regulators will play an important role in defining the minimum standards of geoblocking.